The Big Durian (film)

 The Big Durian is a 2003 Malaysian film by Amir Muhammad that combined documentary with fiction.
-It created history by being the first (and only) Malaysian film to screen at the Sundance Film Festival.
+It made history by being the first (and only) Malaysian film to screen at the Sundance Film Festival.

 Synopsis

 On the night of 18 October 1987, a soldier, Prebet Adam ran amok with an M16 in the area of Chow Kit, Kuala Lumpur.
 Due to the thorny circumstances of the time and place, his amok triggered a citywide panic and rumours of racial riots.

 Cast

-The Big Durian features 23 people: some are actors, while others are expressing their personal opinions.
+The Big Durian features 23 people: some are actors, while others express their personal opinions.
 The first group includes Patrick Teoh, Low Ngai Yuen, Jo Kukathas and Rashid Salleh; while the latter include Farish A. Noor, Nam Ron, Anne James and Chacko Vadaketh.

 Release

-The Big Durian screened in over 30 film festivals, including the Singapore International Film Festival and Yamagata International Documentary Film Festival in 2003 (the former being a world premiere) to the Sundance Film Festival, the Hong Kong International Film Festival and the Vancouver International Film Festival in the following year.
+The Big Durian screened in over 30 film festivals, including the Singapore International Film Festival and Yamagata International Documentary Film Festival in 2003 (the former being a world premiere), and the Sundance Film Festival, the Hong Kong International Film Festival and the Vancouver International Film Festival in the following year.